TestCentric/testcentric-gui/README.md

 To use the **zip** distribution, you should simply unzip the contents into a convenient directory and create your own shortcut to `testcentric.exe`.
 To use it from the command-line, place the install directory on your path.

+## Versioning

+**TestCentric** uses semantic versioning for it's version numbers, with specific exceptions and clarification regarding __what is considered a breaking change__.
+See the [VERSIONING](./VERSIONING.md) file for more information.

 ## Licensing

 **TestCentric** is Open Source software, released under the MIT / X11 license.
 See LICENSE.txt for a copy of the license.

-**TestCentric** bundles a copy of the NUnit test engine, version 3.9, which is also licensed under the MIT / X11 license.
+**TestCentric** bundles a copy of the NUnit test engine, which is also licensed under the MIT / X11 license.
 In addition, the first version of the GUI is based in part on the NUnit 2.x GUI runner, released under the NUnit license.
 See NOTICES.txt for copyright information.